Grsmto/simplebar/README.md

 ###Usage

-Set `data-simplebar` on the element where you want your custom scrollbar.
+Set `data-simplebar` on the element you want your custom scrollbar.
 You're done.
 ```
 <div data-simplebar></div>
 ```